 Head-On Car Accident Lawyers In Chicago, IL

-Although national and state transportation agencies implement safety measures to prevent these types of accidents, they are still one of the most deadly types of accidents that a motorist can be involved in.
+Although national and state transportation agencies implement safety measures to prevent these types of accidents, head-on crashes are still among the most deadly types of accidents involving motorists and passengers.

 Causes Of Head-On Auto Collisions

 Most head-on collisions happen when a driver becomes distracted, looses control of the vehicle or is otherwise impaired.
-Some of the most common causes of these types of accidents are:
+The most common causes of head-on accidents involve:

 - Driving under the influence.
-Alcohol or drug impairment are often involved in head-on collisions.
+Alcohol or drug impairment often result in head-on collisions.
 (DUI Accidents see here)

 - Fatigued driving.
 Falling asleep at the wheel or driving while fatigued cause up to 20% of all serious accidents every year, including head-on collisions.
 (For information on driver fatigue look here)